NAME: Augustine Bernard LODGE

 An operation was planned for 3:30 am on 25 July to attempt an advance forward and push the Germans away from the village.
 The operation commenced under heavy artillery attack and officers from the 8th Battalion were casualties.
-Captain Gus Lodge, as adjutant had to step up.
-He led his company to safety after noticing a possible threat in their path, then cleared an enemy trench blocking their objective.
+Captain Gus Lodge, as adjutant, had to step up.
+He led his company to safety after noticing a possible threat in their path, and then cleared an enemy trench, blocking their objective.
 As a result, Gus was awarded a Distinguished Service Order.
 His nomination read:

 For conspicuous gallantry and skill in reconnoitering a position under heavy fire prior to an attack and subsequently in leading the attack force to their place of assembly.
 After one company had lost all its officers, Captain Lodge went forward and rallied the men and cleared the trench which was obstructing the advance.
 Although wounded, he continued his work until his objective had been gained.
 (London Gazette)

-Gus did sustain wounds but he was well enough to continue his duties.
-By the end of July, the 8th Battalion was out of the trenches and for first two weeks of August had something of a break from the rigours of the previous month.
-They were back in the trenches near Pozieres on 15 August taking up position near Sausage Valley.
+Gus did sustain wounds, but he was well enough to continue his duties.
+By the end of July, the 8th Battalion was out of the trenches and for the first two weeks of August had something of a break from the rigours of the previous month.
+They were back in the trenches near Pozieres on 15 August, taking up position near Sausage Valley.
 Late in the evening on 18 August, the 8th Battalion was part of an attempt to advance, later deemed a failure.
-During the operation, Gus received bad wounds including three shell wounds to his upper right thigh and a fractured shoulder from a bullet wound.
-He was admitted to 13th Australian Field Ambulance and then on to hospital.
+During the operation, Gus received bad wounds including three shell wounds to his upper right thigh, and a fractured shoulder from a bullet wound.
+He was admitted to the 13th Australian Field Ambulance and then on to hospital.
 His actions on 18 August saw him Mentioned in Despatches, appearing in the London Gazette on 2 January 1917.